Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: AQC(exp) method

 \section{AQC(exp) method}

 Although AQC(p) achieves the optimal runtime complexity with respect to $\kappa$, the dependence on $\epsilon$ is still $\Or(\epsilon^{-1})$, which limits the method from achieving high accuracy.
-It turns out that the when $T$ is sufficiently large, the dependence on $\epsilon$ could be improved to $\Or(\text{poly} \log (1/\epsilon))$, by choosing an alternative scheduling function.
+It turns out that when $T$ is sufficiently large, the dependence on $\epsilon$ could be improved to $\Or(\text{poly} \log (1/\epsilon))$, by choosing an alternative scheduling function.

 The basic observation is as follows.
-In AQC(p) method, the adiabatic error bound we consider, \ie Eq.~\eqref{eqn:adiabaticEstimate_eta}, is the so-called instantaneous adiabatic error bound, which holds true for all $s\in[0,1]$.
+In the AQC(p) method, the adiabatic error bound we consider, \ie Eq.~\eqref{eqn:adiabaticEstimate_eta}, is the so-called instantaneous adiabatic error bound, which holds true for all $s\in[0,1]$.
 However, when using AQC for solving QLSP, it suffices only to focus on the error bound at the final time $s=1$.
 It turns out that this allows us to obtain a tighter error bound.
 In fact, such an error bound can be exponentially small with respect to the runtime~\cite{Nenciu1993,WiebeBabcock2012,GeMolnarCirac2016,AlbashLidar2018}.
 Roughly speaking, with an additional assumption for the Hamiltonian $H(f(s))$ that the derivatives of any order vanish at $s=0,1$, the adiabatic error can be bounded by $c_1\exp(-c_2T^{\alpha})$ for some positive constants $c_1, c_2, \alpha$.
 Furthermore, it is proved in~\cite{GeMolnarCirac2016} that if the target eigenvalue is simple, then $c_1 = \Or(\Delta_*^{-1})$ and $c_2 = \Or(\Delta_*^3)$.
 Note that $\Delta_* \geq \kappa^{-1}$ for QLSP, thus, according to this bound, to obtain an $\epsilon$-approximation, it suffices to choose $T = \Or(\kappa^3~\text{poly}(\log(\kappa/\epsilon)))$.
 This is an exponential speedup with respect to $\epsilon$, but the dependence on the condition number becomes cubic again.

 However, it is possible to reduce the runtime if the change of the Hamiltonian is slow when the gap is small, as we have already seen in the AQC(p) method.
-For QLSP the gap monotonically decreases and the smallest gap occurs uniquely at the final time, where the Hamiltonian $H(s)$ happens to be very slow if satisfying the assumption of vanishing derivatives at the boundary.
+For QLSP, the gap monotonically decreases, and the smallest gap occurs uniquely at the final time, where the Hamiltonian $H(s)$ can be set to vary slowly by requiring its derivatives to vanish at the boundary.

 We consider the following schedule